Rutgers Master Gardener Program

 Master Gardener Helpline: 609-989-6853

 Trained Master Gardener volunteers operate a year-round telephone helpline to advise the public about horticultural matters and diagnose and solve home gardening problems.
-County residents may get free answers to home garden, insect, and pest questions by calling 609-989-6853 from 9 am to 3 pm, March through October, and from 10 am to 2 pm, November through February.
+County residents may get free answers to home garden, insect, and pest questions by calling 609-989-6853 from 10 am to 2 pm, Monday through Friday.

 Mercer Educational Gardens

 The Mercer Educational Gardens, open dawn to dusk, use self-guided tours to teach backyard composting to the residents of Mercer County.
 There are 20 different compost bins, each maintained by a Master Gardener team.
 Some bins can be purchased, but many can be made at home with common materials.
 Surrounding the compost bins are seven teaching gardens with various plant materials.
 The Mercer Educational Gardens are located adjacent to the Mercer County Equestrian Center in Pennington, 431A Federal City Road.

 The Master Gardeners sponsor a variety of events throughout the year.
 These events include a series of lectures on environmentally responsible home gardening, an annual gardening symposium, a spring plant sale (first Saturday of May), and an award winning insect festival in September.
 Most events are held at the Cooperative Extension Office or Mercer Educational Gardens.